 In April 2026, a cluster of severe acute respiratory illness emerged aboard the MV Hondius, a Dutch expedition cruise ship operating in the South Atlantic.
-On 2 May 2026, the United Kingdom notified the WHO after laboratory testing in South Africa confirmed hantavirus infection in a British passenger (Case 3).
-As of 12 May, eleven cases have been reported, including nine laboratory-confirmed infections; three patients have died.
-All 94 passengers and crew disembarked in Tenerife on 10 May and are being repatriated to their home countries under strict infection control measures.
-The ship arrived at the port of Granadilla, Tenerife, in the early hours of 10 May for passenger evacuation and repatriation.
+On the 2nd of May 2026, the United Kingdom notified the WHO after laboratory testing in South Africa confirmed hantavirus infection in a British passenger (Case 3).
+As of 31 May, thirteen cases have been reported, including eleven laboratory-confirmed infections and three deaths.

 Case Summary